- Search The Registry

 Sam Lacy’s birth in 1903 is celebrated on this date.
-He was an African American journalist.
+He was a Black journalist.

 He returned to Baltimore to become a columnist and sports editor for the weekly Baltimore Afro-American Newspapers, positions he still holds today.
-He wrote the widely popular column "A to Z" for many years.
-Through 17 presidential elections this crusader in the 1930s and '40s, devoted his columns to desegregating baseball in the major leagues.
-He became a renowned journalist as well as a civil rights leader.
-Lacy's career in journalism began in the 1920s, working as a sports writer at the Washington Tribune under the tutelage of Editor Lewis Lautier.
-He was both managing editor and sports editor of the paper from 1934-1939, before moving to Chicago to become a national editor with the Chicago Defender.
+He wrote "A to Z," a widely popular column for many years.
+Through 17 presidential elections, this crusader in the 1930s and '40s devoted his columns to desegregating baseball in the major leagues.

-He later moved to Baltimore as sports editor and columnist for the Baltimore Afro-American newspaper.
-Lacy, 95, has been "fighting for fairness" for Afro-American athletes for almost 65 years, railing against racism and segregation that prevailed for decades in U.S. sports, courts and legislatures.
-Lacy is recognized, as a pioneer in baseball journalism.
-He was one of the first African-American members of the Baseball Writers' Association of America, and a 1997 recipient of the J.G.
+Lacy had been "fighting for fairness" for African American athletes for almost 65 years, railing against racism and segregation that prevailed for decades in U.S. sports, courts, and legislatures.
+Lacy is recognized as a pioneer in baseball journalism.
+He was one of the first Black members of the Baseball Writers' Association of America and a 1997 recipient of the J.G.
 Taylor Spink Award.
 During his career, Lacy covered the careers of many Black athletes and numerous sporting events, including six Olympic Games.

-As a result of his efforts, he has received many awards given by sports, journalism and academic establishments.
-In 1998, he was inducted into the "writers' wing" of the Baseball Hall of Fame.
-Sam Lacy died on may 8, 2003
+As a result of his efforts, he has received many awards from sports, journalism, and academic establishments.
+In 1998, he was inducted into the "Writers' Wing" of the Baseball Hall of Fame.
+Sam Lacy died on May 8, 2003